-John Corabi: You known it’s a bunch of different people, it’s kind of whoever is in town.
-So the last month or so, Gilby hasn’t been doing it, he’s been doing other stuff like producing, Slim Jim did some shows and left.
+John Corabi: You know it’s a bunch of different people, it’s kind of whoever is in town.
+So the last month or so, Gilby hasn’t been doing it.
+He’s been doing other stuff like producing.
+Slim Jim did some shows and left.
 You know maybe Eric will come and play, and this guy Mike Fasano, the drummer from Warrant.
-It’s a different cast, like whoever is available at the time, Dizzy Reed…
+It’s a different cast, like whoever is available at the time, Dizzy Reed, etc.

 Metal-Rules: Kind of a jam thing?

-John Corabi: Pretty much, and we only do it a the Cat Club in L.A. and then this other place called The Lighthouse down in Hermosa Beach, California on Mondays.
-It’s fun, we just play like old Rolling Stones or whatever.
-Somebody will yell a song and we’ll play it if we know it.
+John Corabi: Pretty much, and we only do it the Cat Club in L.A. and then this other place called The Lighthouse down in Hermosa Beach, California on Mondays.
+It’s fun.
+We just play like old Rolling Stones or whatever.
+Somebody will yell a song, and we’ll play it if we know it.
 But it all just depends on who’s in town.
-I’ve been doing it with Eric Dover, Ryan Roxey, and he was doing it for a while, but then he moved over here so he’s not available anymore.
+I’ve been doing it with Eric Dover, Ryan Roxey, and he was doing it for a while, but then he moved over here, so he’s not available anymore.

 John Corabi: Yeah.

-John Corabi: Yes and no, it’s songs from each guys band, so we do like a bunch of Alice in Chains, a bunch of Cult stuff, some M?tley stuff, and then we do some covers, but songs that you wouldn’t normally hear a cover band do, like old Sabbath, “Hole in the Sky”, “Draw the Line” by Aerosmith, like heavier stuff, it’s really heavy.
-And we don’t really play that often, I think maybe in the last year I’ve done like 10 or 12 shows with them, just once in a while, you know.
+John Corabi: Yes and no, it’s songs from each guys band, so we do like a bunch of Alice in Chains, a bunch of Cult stuff, some Mötley stuff, and then we do some covers, but songs that you wouldn’t normally hear a cover band do, like old Sabbath, “Hole in the Sky,” “Draw the Line” by Aerosmith, like heavier stuff, it’s really heavy.
+And we don’t play that often.
+I think maybe in the last year, I’ve done like 10 or 12 shows with them, just once in a while, you know.

 EARLY DAYS AND THE FUTURE?